marouenes/marouenes/README.md

 func GetBio() Bio {
 	return Bio{
-		"- ⚡ Quick bio:":                    "A kind of metalHead-synthWave-cyberPunk-melomaniac-gearAddict-amateurMusician-traveler-foodLover-gamer-coder-programmer-catLover-sportsAficionado hybrid", "- 🔭 I’m currently working on":      "Tredicom as a Senior Software Developer --- UAdeC as a Part Time Teacher", "- 🌱 I’m currently learning":        "Golang, MongoDB, RabbitMQ, K8s, GCP (Tech stack from my company) --- Sharpening my Front End Skills for the MERN stack (Personal goal)", "- 👯 I’m looking to collaborate on": "Python, Golang and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅",
+		"- ⚡ Quick bio:":                    "A kind of metalHead-synthWave-cyberPunk-melomaniac-gearAddict-amateurMusician-traveler-foodLover-gamer-coder-programmer-catLover-sportsAficionado hybrid", "- 🔭 I’m currently working on":      "Ericsson as a Junior Data Engineer --- UAdeC as a Part Time Teacher", "- 🌱 I’m currently learning":        "Golang, MongoDB, RabbitMQ, K8s, GCP (Tech stack from my company) --- Sharpening my Front End Skills for the MERN stack (Personal goal)", "- 👯 I’m looking to collaborate on": "Python, Golang and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅",